NandithaDev/binary/README.md

 To exit the slideshow, press 'q'.

 Further modifications like adjusting the brightness, zooming into the picture, pointer option and ink(drawing) option could be implemented.
-The total control of the presentation could be controlled by hand gestures.
+The total control of the presentation could be transferred to hand gestures.

 # Working Video
 https://drive.google.com/file/d/1_aTyDZm9X_kqMERq64poRnw_uD_nsf39/view?usp=sharing